 Fourth, Cheshire Calhoun argues that agents may find themselves in situations in which wholeheartedness tends to undermine their integrity rather than constitute it (Calhoun 1995, 238–41; see also, Cox, La Caze and Levine 2003, 18–2.)
 Victoria Davion (1991) argues that a person may change radically and yet maintain integrity.
 In the midst of a complex and multifaceted life one may have compelling reasons to avoid neatly resolving incompatible desires.
 The cost of the resolution of all self-conflict may be a withdrawal from aspects of life that make genuine claims upon us.
 Resolving self-conflict at the expense of fully engaging with different parts of one’s life does not seem to contribute to one’s integrity.
 It seems rather like the sort of cop-out that undermines integrity.
 (One should not confuse integrity with neatness.)

 One possibility here is to acknowledge different kinds of integrity.
 For example, Matthew Pianalto (2012) distinguishes between psychological integrity (a form of self-integration) and practical integrity in order to deal with the integrity of agents for whom wholeheartedness is not a realistic option.
-Alfred Archer (forthcoming) argues that an integrated self has value whether or not we equate it with the virtue of integrity.
+Alfred Archer (2017, 435, 453) argues that an integrated self has value whether or not we equate it with the virtue of integrity.
 Its principle value resides in the effect it has on moral agency.
 Self-integrated people tend overwhelmingly to be better, more effective moral agents than people who are not integrated.
 Disintegration tends to undermine agency in general, but most importantly, it tends to undermine moral agency.
 Moral exemplars exhibit strong traits of self-integration.
 The importance and value of self-integration need not be identified with the importance of integrity.
 They may have different foundations.

 2. The Identity View of Integrity